amsardesai/koa-resource-routes/README.md

 ## Usage

-This plugin is a very lightweight layer on top of `koa-route` that allows you to organize your routes based on resources that contain actions.
+This plugin is a very lightweight layer on top of `koa-route` that allows you to organize your *routes* based on *resources* that contain *actions*.

-It all works by passing in an object that contains resources and their actions.
-Resources can be nested within each other.
+It all works by passing in an object that contains a structured representation of your resources and actions.
+Resources can be nested within each other resources.

 ```js
 var koa = require('koa');